louiealmeda/MongoDB-Git-Repository/README.md

 ## How to use
-Since automatic dump and restore is not yet supported, you can run the commands yourself
+Since automatic dump and restore is not yet supported, you can run the commands yourself.
+> make sure you `run as administrator` (windows) or with `sudo` (unix)

 ### dump collections
 ```shell